-Cogeco’s technical distribution center in Burlington, Ontario is one of Canada’s drop-off points for Internet modem and cable device repair.
+Cogeco’s technical distribution center in Burlington, Ontario, is one of Canada’s drop-off points for Internet modem and cable device repair.
 In 2011, the company’s management carried out a Kaizen Blitz to improve the efficiency of its device repair process.
 The process was indeed challenging but did have the desired outcome!
 Estimated reading time: 5 min.

 In the manufacturing sector, buying custom workstations from a catalog can be very expensive and, sometimes, the structures can’t even be reused for other purposes on the production floor.
 For this reason, Minus Forty began using a modular system a few years ago.
 However, who knew the entire factory would be using it a short time later!

-HP is one of the world leaders in manufacturing digital printing presses, so it was only fitting that Heritage Solutions would want to acquire some of the latest and greatest equipment that the manufacturer had to offer.
+HP is one of the world leaders in manufacturing digital printing presses, so it only fitted that Heritage Solutions would want to acquire some of the latest and greatest equipment that the manufacturer had to offer.
 However, upon installation, Heritage Solutions was faced with one big problem – the printing presses didn’t adapt well to the company’s current workflow.

-Siemens Canada is a century-old company which specializes in electrification, automation, and digitalization.
+Siemens Canada is a century-old company that specializes in electrification, automation, and digitalization.
 Over time, it had become increasingly clear that the organizational system at the facility was not working to its full potential.
 Read on to learn how implementing a lean philosophy brought about more streamlined operations and increased ergonomics in the workplace.
 Estimated reading time: 3.5 min.

 Digital printing is a sophisticated technology – just as is the case with most advanced technologies, there are other factors that need to be accounted for upon its implementation.
 Discover the efficient and modular solution that Bay Cities has put in place for their new Oppliger laminator.
 Estimated Reading Time: 2 minutes

 Safran Landing Systems, a world leader in aircraft landing and braking systems, wanted to find a way to reduce the costs of its storage systems.
 Read on to see how they were able to cut the cost by more than 40% thanks to the modular pipe and joint system.